xinslu/deusCL/Research/RUST.md

 # Crates and Packages

 A Binary in Rust is called a crate.
 Crate root is the root file which the rustc compiler builds up all the way and makes up the root module of the crate.
 A package is one or more crates and contains a Cargo.toml.
-Use the mod keyword to declare a module and use to use a module in other.
+Use the mod keyword to declare a module and use to use a module in others.
 You can use the pub keyword to make any module or function available from outside the module.
 Enums and Structs can also be defined as public.
-The use keyword is use to bring nmodules into the namespace.
+The use keyword is used to bring modules into the namespace.
 To bring all the modules defined use the glob operator.
-If you split your modules in different files, then you need to declared the mod name followed by semicolon in the crate root.
+If you split your modules in different files, then you need to declare the mod name followed by semicolon in the crate root.

+# Traits

+In Rust, interfaces are called traits.
+You can implement traits for enums or structs or pretty much anything else.
+The traits can have default implementations if you want to as well which is just defined as putting the body of the functions in the trait function.
+Traits can be used to narrow down function parameters too, parameters can be made to take in only a type which implements a trait using the &impl operator.
+Using the where operator also helps in simplifying the traits used for a parameter.
+However, when return types that implement a trait, there can be only one type return there cannot be a conditional that switched between types to return.